Me, you, and many others have at one point or another asked the question.. “What’s the best exercise for fat loss?”.

-Truly, the “best” exercise for YOU to lose weight is that which you enjoy and can stick with long-term!
+Instead, always remember that the best exercise is that which you enjoy and can continue long-term.

-The key to losing weight is a negative energy balance (i.e, expending more calories than you take in).
+The key to losing weight is a caloric deficit (i.e, expending more calories than you take in).

-Exercise and/or physical activity is one of the ways we can control the energy out part of the equation (while also carrying with it many more health benefits).
+Exercise and/or physical activity is one of the ways we can influence the “energy out” part of the equation.

-I hope that you enjoyed this article and that it aids you in more effectively adopting a sufficient exercise regimen that will aid you in your weight loss goals.
+I hope that you enjoyed this article and find it helpful in achieving your weight loss goals.